 If nothing else works, then there is always dua.
 Make prayer/dua your best companion.
 Nothing brings more comfort than asking Allah for strength, wisdom, and patience.
 And if you can’t figure out what to ask for, there are some beautiful supplications and ayaat in the Qur’an which remind us of the many blessings in our lives.

 Remember, no matter how rough it gets, there will always, always, always be something to be grateful for.

 If you are grateful, I will give you more.
 [Qur’an 14:7]

 Here’s a printable I made to actively form a daily habit of gratitude.
 It also includes a checklist for other important tasks to do daily.
 Print it out, display it on your fridge or calendar, or just upload it onto your phone.
-Make it a part of your daily routine to be on the way to living a happy fulfilled life inshaaAllah!
+Make it a part of your daily routine to be on the way to living a happy, contented, fulfilled, and a grateful life inshaaAllah!

-Download your My Day of Being Awesome Planner HERE!
+Download my My Day of Being Awesome Planner HERE!